TheYodash/TheYodash/README.md

 ---

 ## Experience
-- **Tech Lead** – Led development for Taal Coach, overseeing both the frontend and backend design and implementation.
+- **Developer** – Led development for Taal Coach, overseeing both the frontend and backend design and implementation.
 - **Consultant** – Worked on multiple ERP system implementations, including SAP SuccessFactors, Dynamics 365, and QuickBooks.

 ---